locborgtus/mic/course/2_c/10_structs.md

 Create structs that define points and lines.
 Then create a struct that holds geometric shapes.
 Create functions that calculates some information from these geometric shapes.
 For example, how many points and perimeter.

+The point of this project is to put structs inside other structs.

 Distance between 2 points = sqrt((x2 - x1)^2 + (y2 - y1)^2))